oplS17projects/RCat/README.md

 >If you are using some other starting materials, explain what they are.
 Basically: anything you plan to use that isn't code.

-http://web.mit.edu/rhel-doc/4/RH-DOCS/rhel-sg-en-4/ch-ports.html
+We will be building a set of data from a mapping of common ports to their services.
+This list will be used by the machine object to make a best guess at what the port might be running if open. http://web.mit.edu/rhel-doc/4/RH-DOCS/rhel-sg-en-4/ch-ports.html

+We will also be building out a series of virtual machines in a private subnet to be used as target machines for our demonstration and testing.

 ### Deliverable and Demonstration
 We would like a couple components to be involved in our demo.
 We will create a private network using several virtual machines exposing a variety of services that we will scan against.
 Some services/machines will be protected by firewalls and we will discuss the implications.
 We will also scan several internet facing sites that could be considered kosher to scan, ie http://scanme.nmap.org or google's public DNS servers such as 8.8.8.8